Article

 The first 30 days of a client relationship determine whether a contract sticks or churns.
 If you fail to demonstrate progress and control early, your future QBRs lose all credibility.

-This repeatable msp onboarding checklist gives owner-operators an operational framework with defined owners, artifacts, and Day 30 governance.
+This repeatable MSP onboarding checklist gives owner-operators an operational framework with defined owners, artifacts, and Day 30 governance.
 It is built for repeatable execution, not high-level theory.

 The process begins at Day 0, before go-live, with scoping, roles, and onboarding fee decisions.